UKCloud/documentation/articles/vmware/vmw-how-retrieve-utilisation-metrics.md

 ---
 title: How to retrieve utilisation metrics for your virtual machines
-description: This guide shows how you can use the vCloud API to retrieve current and historic utilisation metrics for a virtual machine
+description: This guide shows how you can use the Cloud Director API to retrieve current and historic utilisation metrics for a virtual machine
 services: vmware
 author: Steve Hall
 reviewer: